michodgs25/powertools/README.md

 * *Is displayed on every single page of the platform, allowing the user to navigate with ease.*

-* *Bar holds the fitness station logo(far left), search bar and product dropdown tabs(center), explore dropdown tab and bag.*
+* *Bar holds the Power tools logo(far left), search bar(far left) and product dropdown tabs(center), explore dropdown tab and bag.*

 * *The search bar allows the user to search all products on the platform.*

 * *The products dropdown tabs, aligned horizontally:*
 - All products: user can filter by price, rating, category and view all products
-- workout plans: user can view all workout plans
-- activewear& accessories: User can filter by mens activewear only, womens activewear only, accessories only, all activewear.
-Which when the user clicks each tab displays a range of product options the user can choose to filter available products.

 - *Bag icon, is white when empty, orange when holding items and displays bag total, user can view bag when icon is clicked.*
 *Notifications appear from the bag icon, displaying dropdown box messages, for example: success message when user adds a product to the bag, the notification displays a minified bag page view within the confines of the message box with all the bag details, and has a secure checkout button.*

 * *The mobile nav contains four icons, from left to right:*

-- burger icon dropdown: contains three tabs, which functions the same as main navigation dropdown tabs *all products, workout plans, activewear& accessories.*
+- burger icon dropdown: contains three tabs, which functions the same as main navigation dropdown tabs*
 - search icon: search bar dropdowns and user can search products.
 - Bag icon, functions the same as the main navigation bag.